Sunday, May 10, 2015

 "output.jpg" is the output file that we want.
 It contains the hidden files, but looks like an image

-and, we will see an extra image called "output.jpg" created in the same directory.(Note that its size is size of image.jpg +size of hide.rar)
+After executing the following command, we will see an extra image called "output.jpg" created in the same directory.(Note that its size is size of image.jpg +size of hide.rar)

 Now you can delete all the files except "output.jpg".
 If you double click the file, it opens a normal image.
 But you can see the hidden files by opening the file with winrar.(Right Click->Open With->Choose WinRar.)